phanirithvij/twist.moe/README.md

 3. [ ] Rewrite the whole thing in python (not bash)
 4. [ ] save as json instead of txt
 5. [ ] rename output files they look hideous
+6. [ ] encryption progress instead of echoing

 ### Examples